 Metatarsalgia is extremely common in runners or dancers and affects the ball of the foot.
 Patients that wear high heel shoes daily, or wear shoes that do not fit well, are also subject to this condition.
 Simple ice, rest, and elevation can usually help cure metatarsalgia, and symptoms commonly improve within a few days or weeks.

 One common type of tendonitis in the foot is posterior tibialis tendonitis.
 This is when the main tendon that extends from the inner leg down to the arch in the foot, becomes irritated from overuse.
 Tendonitis can create a painful sensation and make it difficult to walk.
-Most often, physical therapy and exercise is recommended to relieve pain.
+Most often, physiotherapy and exercise are recommended to relieve pain.
 Strengthening and stretching exercise techniques can help eliminate painful tendonitis.

 Plantar fasciitis is an extremely common source of foot pain.
 Typically, pain is felt in the heel area and can extend toward the toes.
 The plantar fascia, a tenon located in the foot, can swell and become irritated, making it feel as though you are being stabbed in the foot.
 People most commonly report that pain is worse in the morning when they first wake up.
 This condition is easily treated by a chiropractor through the use of different non-invasive treatment techniques.